ISIS Neutron and Muon Source

+The ISIS Neutron and Muon Source is a pulsed neutron and muon source at the Rutherford Appleton Laboratory (RAL) of the Science and Technology Facilities Council (STFC), on the Harwell Science and Innovation Campus at Didcot in Oxfordshire, England.
+It has been operating since 1984.
+It uses beams of neutrons and muons to allow the study of materials at the atomic and molecular level.
+It has a suite of 35 instruments, each of which is individually optimised to investigate different aspects of atomic- and molecular-level properties.
+The research conducted at ISIS plays an important role in addressing global challenges, answering fundamental questions, and delivering scientific and socio-economic impact.

-Hundreds of experiments are performed every year at the facility by researchers from around the world, in diverse science areas such as physics, chemistry, materials engineering, earth sciences, biology, and archaeology.
+Hundreds of experiments are performed every year at the facility by industrial and academic researchers from around the world, in diverse science areas such as clean energy, advanced manufacturing, quantum computing, healthcare, agriculture and archaeology.

 Background physics

-Neutrons are uncharged constituents of atoms and penetrate materials well, deflecting only from the nuclei of atoms.
-The statistical accumulation of deflected neutrons at different positions beyond the sample can be used to find the structure of a material, and the loss or gain of energy by neutrons can reveal the dynamic behaviour of parts of a sample, for example diffusive processes in solids.
-At ISIS, the neutrons are created by accelerating "bunches" of protons in a synchrotron, then colliding these with a tungsten target, under a constant cooling load to dissipate the heat from a 160 kW proton beam.
-The impacts cause neutrons to spall off the tungsten atoms, and the neutrons are channelled through guides, or beamlines, to around 20 instruments, each individually optimised for the study of different types of interactions between the neutron beam and matter.
-The target station and most of the instruments are set in a large hall.
-Neutrons are a dangerous form of radiation, so the target and beamlines are heavily shielded with concrete.
+Neutrons are uncharged constituents of atoms and penetrate matter well, deflecting primarily from atomic nuclei.
+The statistical accumulation of deflected neutrons at different positions beyond the sample can be used to find the atomic structure of a material, and the loss or gain of energy by neutrons can reveal atomic-level dynamics, for example ionic diffusive processes in solids.
+They are good at studying where atoms are and what atoms are doing.

+At ISIS, the neutrons are created by accelerating "bunches" of protons in a synchrotron, then colliding these with a tungsten target.
+The impacts cause neutrons to spall off the tungsten atoms, and the neutrons are channelled through guides, or beamlines, to around 30 neutron instruments.
+The target stations and most of the instruments are set inside two large halls known as target stations.

+Since the proton beam is pulsed, the energy of the neutrons that are produced can be determined by time-of-flight (TOF) techniques – this is a key bit of information needed to study atomic-level structures and dynamics.

+ISIS is one of several proton accelerator-based neutron sources in the world, alongside J-PARC in Japan, SNS in the US, the CSNS in China and the European Spallation Source currently under construction in Sweden.

-ISIS Neutron and Muon Source produces muons by colliding a fraction of the proton beam with a graphite target, producing pions which decay rapidly into muons, delivered in a spin-polarised beam to sample stations.
+ISIS Neutron and Muon Source produces muons by colliding a fraction of the proton beam with a graphite target, producing pions which decay rapidly into muons, delivered in a spin-polarised beam to the muon instruments – ISIS has 7 different muon experiment areas, five of which are normally in use.